d0u9/.dot/README.md

 You may check [here](https://github.com/neovim/neovim/wiki/Installing-Neovim).

+## Install ag command

+Here, we use `ag` as the search command of `CtrlP` command.
+So you need to install it accoradingly.
+If there is no any `ag` in your system, the default search mechanism of CtrlP is used.

 ## Create configuration director

 Instead of `.vimr` and `.vim/` dir, neovim uses the XDG specification to manage its configuration files.